Sensitivity analysis under the $f$-sensitivity models: a distributional robustness perspective: Acknowledgement

+In a variety of areas, conducting randomized trial can be costly, unethical or even infeasible.
+To draw causal conclusions, researchers/policy-makers need to resort to observational data.
+The particular challenge in observational studies is confounding: because the treatment allocation mechanism is completely unknown, there might exist variables that affect both the treatment and the outcomes.
+With unmeasured confounding, causal conclusions drawn from na\"ively comparing the outcomes for the treated and untreated units -- even after adjusting for the difference in the observable characteristics -- can be invalid.

+An example is the well-known debate over the effect of smoking (the treatment) on the development of lung cancer (the outcome), where one observes a higher prevalence of lung cancer among smokers and concludes that smoking causes lung cancer.
+The criticism of~\citet{fisher1958cigarettes} argues that this effect may instead be entirely driven by genetics: even for two people with the same observed characteristics (e.g., demographic information and medical history), the one who is genetically more likely to develop lung cancer may also be genetically more likely to smoke; should this be true, even though smoking may not cause the lung cancer, we could still observe a higher proportion of lung cancer among the treated group even after matching the observed characteristics.
+In this case, the genetic factor could be an unmeasured confounder that induces the nontrivial observed effect and potentially leads to a faulty causal conclusion.

-To address this challenge, we start by describing the problem of causal inference with observational data and stating the assumptions that will be used throughout the paper.
-We follow the potential outcome model \citep{rosenbaum1983central, rubin1990comment} and posit an underlying data-generating distribution $\PP$ on $(X, U, T, Y(1), Y(0))$, where $X \in \mathcal{X}$ is the observed covariate vector and $\mathcal{X}$ is compact, $U \in \mathcal{U}$ is the unobserved confounding vector, $T \in \{0,1\}$ is the treatment option,\footnote{We call $T=1$ and $T=0$ treat and control, respectively. } and $Y(1) \in \R$ and $Y(0) \in \R$ are the two potential outcomes.
-We assume access to a dataset $\{(X_i, T_i, Y_i)\}_{i=1}^n$ of $n$ triples, where $X_i$ is unit $i$'s covariate vector, $T_i$ is the treatment applied to unit $i$ and $Y_i = Y_i (T_i)$ is the observed outcome for unit $i$ under treatment $T_i$.
-Note that although there are two potential outcomes $Y_i(0)$ and $Y_i(1)$, only $Y_i(T_i)$ -- the potential outcome corresponding to the actual applied treatment $T_i$ -- is observed.\footnote{In using the notation $Y_i = Y_i(T_i)$, we are implicitly making the Stable Unit Treatment Value Assumption (SUTVA) that is standard in the literature.
-This assumption states that ``the [potential outcome] observation on one unit should be unaffected by the particular assignment of treatments to the other units''~\cite{cox1958planning}.} Note that without loss of generality (since $U$ is arbitrary), $\PP$ satisfies \# \big(Y(1),Y(0)\big)~\indep~T \given X,U. \#
+To formalize the discussion, we follow the potential outcome framework \citep{neyman1923applications,imbens2015causal} and posit a data-generating distribution $\PP$ on $(X, U, T, Y(1), Y(0))$, where $X \in \mathcal{X}$ is the observed covariate vector in a compact set $\mathcal{X}\subset\RR^p$, $U \in \mathcal{U}$ is the unobserved confounding factor, $T \in \{0,1\}$ is the treatment option ($T=1$ for receiving the treatment and $T=0$ for control), and $Y(1) \in \RR$ and $Y(0) \in \RR$ are the two potential outcomes.
+We assume access to a dataset $\{(X_i, T_i, Y_i)\}_{i=1}^n$ of $n$ i.i.d.~triplets generated from $\PP$, where for unit $i$, $Y_i = Y_i (T_i)$ is the observed outcome under treatment $T_i$,\footnote{here we implicitly make the Stable Unit Treatment Value Assumption (SUTVA).} Without loss of generality (since $U$ is arbitrary), under $\PP$, one has \# \big(Y(1),Y(0)\big)~\indep~T \given X,U. \#

-We are interested in estimating the following quantities: \begin{enumerate} \item Average treatment effect on the control (ATC): $\EE[Y(1) - Y(0) \given T = 0]$,